All You Need to Know About Mismatched Season 2

 Sanjana Sarathy's Sanskruti is a new admit to the Aravali Institute and the cast lineup for Mismatched season 2.
 A photographer by hobby, she gets into a relationship with Rishi, helping him get rid of all the negative conceptions he'd formed about romance.
 The two even partner in the aforementioned augmented reality dance-off.

-New crushes bloom elsewhere on the campus, as Namrata (Devyani Shorey) is smitten by a tomboyish new classmate, Ayesha (Ahsaas Channa), who doesn't seem to discriminate when it comes to displays of same-sex affection.
+New crushes bloom elsewhere on the campus, as Namrata (Devyani Shorey) is seemingly smitten by a tomboyish new classmate, Ayesha (Priya Banerjee), who doesn't seem to discriminate when it comes to displays of same-sex affection.

-Shark Tank India host Rannvijay Singha also returns as Professor Siddharth Sinha.
+Rannvijay Singha also returns as Professor Siddharth Sinha.
 Deeply invested in his students' drama, he fails to realise that his colleague Nandini (Vidya Malavade) is trying to get his attention.

 Black Adam, Ram Setu, and More: October Movie Guide to OTT and Cinemas